Have more questions?

 If available, day of show tickets may be purchased in the Chateau Ste.
 Michelle Wine Shop (cash, check or charge) or the South Gate Will Call booth (cash only).
 There is no extra charge for day of show tickets when they are available.
 Service Charges will still apply.

 Where do I find concert updates?

-New shows may be added to the winery concert series and scheduled performances can sell out at anytime.
-To check on the most current ticket availability, please search for tickets online at Ticketmaster.com or call 800-745-3000.
+New shows may be added to the winery concert series and scheduled performances can sell out at any time.
+To check on the most current ticket availability, please search for tickets online at Ticketmaster.com.

 Is smoking permitted?